asisshhh/Hello-world/README.md

 Welcome to my GitHub profile!

 # About Me
 I am a MCA 2nd year student with a passion for developing innovative solutions, data analysis, machine learning.
-I enjoy working with technologies like,  C++, Python, Qt, node js and always eager to learn new skills and collaborate on exciting projects.
+I enjoy working with technologies like,  C++, Python, node js and always eager to learn new skills and collaborate on exciting projects.

 # Skills
 - Languages: C++, Python, JavaScript